 Our commitment to safety excellence goes beyond operating our business in a responsible manner—it reflects the vision and dedication shared by our management team and the employees who operate our assets on a daily basis.
 Across the organization, we have more than 250 dedicated employees, working under the direction of our Chief Operating Officer, who focus on environmental, health and safety matters.
 Their hard work has not gone unnoticed: in 2018, we were recognized for our outstanding safety performance by the International Liquid Terminals Association.

-We are dedicated to a year-over-year reduction in all injuries, illnesses, incidents and releases, as we strive toward our goal of zero incidents.
+We are committed to a year-over-year reduction in total recordable injuries and federally reportable releases as we strive toward our goal of zero incidents.

 Commitment to Safety

 Plains strives to: